Abubakar672/Nami-Wallet-/README.md

 // Return to your main workplace cd ../..
 ```
-To run the application start the node process with
+//To run the application start the node process with
 ```
 npm run start
 ```